 Food insecurity impacts kids’ emotional well-being as much as their physical health

-The results of our 2022 program evaluation also indicate that many of our recipients struggle to maintain good psychological well-being.
+The results of our most recent program evaluation indicate that many of our recipients struggle to maintain psychological resilience.
 Our agency partners estimate that:

-• approximately 30% of the households who access our grocery gift card program are raising a child with a mental health issue
+• 30% of the families who access our grocery gift card program are raising a child with a mental health issue

-• nearly 40% of the parents who access grocery gift cards struggle with a mental health issue
+• 43% of the parents who access grocery gift cards struggle with poor psychological health

 • 1 in 4 of our recipients lives in a household that experiences domestic violence

-But there is also good news!
-According to our agency partners, the top psychological benefits of our grocery gift card program are:
+But we have good news!
+According to our agency partners, food-insecure parents always mention numerous psychological benefits when accessing our grocery gift card program, such as:

 • reduced emotional distress